Why Nicky Hilton Hasn't Revealed Her Baby Boy's Name—Yet - E! Online

 As for how Nicky—who is mom to daughters Lily-Grace Victoria Rothschild, 6, and Theodora "Teddy" Marilyn Rothschild, 4, with James—is enjoying being a mom of three?
 Well, let's just say she's getting adjusted to a different sleep schedule altogether.

-"I used to be able to sneak a nap in," she shared at the event, in which all guests received items from Lisi Lurch jewelry, accessories and handbags collections.
+"I used to be able to sneak a nap in," she shared at the event, in which all guests received items from Lisi Lerch jewelry, accessories and handbags collections.
 "But now that's impossible."

 And if you're wondering if her party of five works as the magic number, Nicky isn't completely shutting down the idea of possibly expanding their family in the future.
 As she put it, "You know, never say never.
 But we're very happy right now."